Sudan: Egyptian Nubia (1504–780 BC)

 Kingdom of Kush (c.
-1070 BC–350 AD)
+780 BC–350 AD)

-The Kingdom of Kush was an ancient Nubian state centered on the confluences of the Blue Nile and White Nile, and the Atbarah River and the Nile River.
-It was established after the Bronze Age collapse and the disintegration of the New Kingdom of Egypt; it was centered at Napata in its early phase.
+The Kingdom of Kush was an ancient Nubian state centred on the confluences of the Blue Nile and White Nile, and the Atbarah River and the Nile River.
+It was established after the Bronze Age collapse and the disintegration of the New Kingdom of Egypt; it was centred at Napata in its early phase.

 After King Kashta ("the Kushite") invaded Egypt in the eighth century BC, the Kushite kings ruled as pharaohs of the Twenty-fifth Dynasty of Egypt for nearly a century before being defeated and driven out by the Assyrians.
 At the height of their glory, the Kushites conquered an empire that stretched from what is now known as South Kordofan to the Sinai.
 Pharaoh Piye attempted to expand the empire into the Near East but was thwarted by the Assyrian king Sargon II.

-Between 800 BCE and 100 AD were built the Nubian pyramids, among them can be named El-Kurru, Kashta, Piye, Tantamani, Shabaka, Pyramids of Gebel Barkal, Pyramids of Meroe (Begarawiyah), the Sedeinga pyramids, and Pyramids of Nuri.
+Between 800 BCE and 100 AD the Nubian pyramids were built, among them can be named El-Kurru, Kashta, Piye, Tantamani, Shabaka, Pyramids of Gebel Barkal, Pyramids of Meroe (Begarawiyah), the Sedeinga pyramids, and Pyramids of Nuri.

 The Kingdom of Kush is mentioned in the Bible as having saved the Israelites from the wrath of the Assyrians, although disease among the besiegers might have been one of the reasons for the failure to take the city.

-The war that took place between Pharaoh Taharqa and the Assyrian king Sennacherib was a decisive event in western history, with the Nubians being defeated in their attempts to gain a foothold in the Near East by Assyria.
+The war that took place between Pharaoh Taharqa and the Assyrian king Sennacherib was a decisive event in Western history, with the Nubians being defeated in their attempts to gain a foothold in the Near East by Assyria.
 Sennacherib's successor Esarhaddon went further and invaded Egypt itself to secure his control of the Levant.
 This succeeded, as he managed to expel Taharqa from Lower Egypt.
 Taharqa fled back to Upper Egypt and Nubia, where he died two years later.
 Lower Egypt came under Assyrian vassalage but proved unruly, unsuccessfully rebelling against the Assyrians.
-Then, the king Tantamani, a successor of Taharqa, made a final determined attempt to regain Lower Egypt from the newly re-instated Assyrian vassal Necho I. He managed to retake Memphis killing Necho in the process and besieged cities in the Nile Delta.
+Then, the king Tantamani, a successor of Taharqa, made a final determined attempt to regain Lower Egypt from the newly reinstated Assyrian vassal Necho I. He managed to retake Memphis killing Necho in the process and besieged cities in the Nile Delta.
 Ashurbanipal, who had succeeded Esarhaddon, sent a large army in Egypt to regain control.
 He routed Tantamani near Memphis and, pursuing him, sacked Thebes.
 Although the Assyrians immediately departed Upper Egypt after these events, weakened, Thebes peacefully submitted itself to Necho's son Psamtik I less than a decade later.
-This ended all hopes of a revival of the Nubian Empire, which rather continued in the form of a smaller kingdom centered on Napata.
+This ended all hopes of a revival of the Nubian Empire, which rather continued in the form of a smaller kingdom centred on Napata.
 The city was raided by the Egyptian c.
 590 BC, and sometime soon after to the late-3rd century BC, the Kushite resettled in Meroë.